jaime-mclean/kickstarter-analysis/README.md

 ---
 ### Challenges and Difficulties Encountered
 ---
 This analysis looks at the actionable variables of launch date and campaign goals separately.
-These factors do provide adequate guidance for when to launch and reasonable budgetary goals for a successful campaign.
+These factors do provide  guidance for when to launch and reasonable budgetary goals for a successful campaign.
 Keeping in mind that there is an unquantifiable marketing aspect of the play name and the provided description that can impact the interest of potential backers, both the timing and the goals of successful campaigns are apparent in this analysis.

 ---
 ## Results
 ---
 The data indicates that May is the optimal time to launch a campaign, with June and July both being feasible but not ideal.
 Campaign goals under $5,000 have nearly a 3 in 4 chance of being funded, with campaigns up to $20,000 still having a 50% or greater chance of full funding.
 For the highest probability of success, launch the campaign in May with a goal of <$5,000.
-Should the goal exceed $5,000 I wld recommend a more granular analysis, using both the launch date and campaign goal to determine the best launch timing for higher dollar campaigns.
+Should the goal exceed $5,000 I would recommend a more granular analysis, using both the launch date and campaign goal to determine the best launch timing for higher dollar campaigns.

 ---